 Rendering and previewing in a flash!

 The craze for Marvel’s superhero movie Deadpool swept over the world; As the first full CGI realistic human feature film in Asia, Legend of Ravaging Dynasties dominated the headlines once the trailer came out.
 These two movies were rendered with GPU rendering engines.

 Obviously, GPU computing card and GPU rendering engines are gradually used in film production.
 It is a good start!

-Now, as the leading in the industry, Fox Renderfarm launches GPU rendering.
+Now, as the leading render farm in the industry, Fox Renderfarm launches GPU rendering.
 Let’s start a free trial with Fox Renderfarm’s GPU rendering.

 Let’s get it started!

 What're the differences between GPU and CPU?

 A simple way to understand the difference between a CPU and GPU is to compare how they process tasks.
 A CPU consists of a few cores optimized for sequential serial processing, while a GPU has a massively parallel architecture consisting of thousands of smaller, more efficient cores designed for handling multiple tasks simultaneously.

 Adam Savage and Jamie Hyneman made a painting demonstration to show the difference between CPU and GPU: